HITECHCRIME/HC_SG169_Emergent/README.md

 For now I'd like to present you with a DIY music video I've done on my own in March 2020 with very limited resources (had no laptop/PC for 7 months or so).
 Everything you hear and see was done on a mobile, no EQ whatsoever (gonna swap out the audio on SC later on once it is mastered).
 Recently got a better mic and finally a workstation so here we go!
 Can't wait to make better quality stuff!
 Love you all Agents and I hope you're all staying safe and not letting the world situation get to you ❤

+/// OFFICIAL DIY UNDERGROUND AV_INJECTION FOR SONG “EMERGENT” BY DIRECTOR OPERATIVE MOTHNODE OF THE HITECH CRIME CINEMATIC NARRATIVE UNIVERSE MICROLABEL⁣⁣

+/// Audio recorded raw with no corrections with Audiotechnica AT2005 via a phone.
+Made in a time of major emotional crisis related to toxic relationships in my life, loss of identity, only laptop I had and a job in combination with appearance of chronic health issues and crippling anxiety.
+This song helped me a lot to mentally overcome my challenges and shortcomings and realize the first step of the journey of my microlabel and test out the waters.
+It is not perfect, rather raw just as life is.
+Do check out the accompanying music video - https://www.youtube.com/watch?v=nJ8CN7TcFPA also fully made on a mobile device.

+/// OFFICIAL DIY UNDERGROUND AV_INJECTION FOR SONG “EMERGENT” BY DIRECTOR OPERATIVE MOTHNODE OF THE HITECH CRIME CINEMATIC NARRATIVE UNIVERSE MICROLABEL⁣⁣

+/// Audio recorded raw with no corrections with Audiotechnica AT2005 via a phone.
+Made in a time of major emotional crisis related to toxic relationships in my life, loss of identity, only laptop I had and a job in combination with appearance of chronic health issues and crippling anxiety.

+This song helped me a lot to mentally overcome my challenges and shortcomings and realize the first step of the journey of my microlabel and test out the waters.

+It is not perfect, rather raw just as life is.
+Do check out the accompanying music video - https://www.youtube.com/watch?v=nJ8CN7TcFPA also fully made on a mobile device.

+/// Personal introduction_

+My name is Tim / MOTHNODE and I've been building for 2 years now something that could be described as "the Marvel Universe of Trap Music" or as people call it "Cyberpunk 2077 for Music".

+Hitech Crime is supposed to be a Cinematic Narrative Universe Microlabel where the releases will be transmedia chapters in a bigger ongoing narrative and will consist not only of the music video but cinematic short films, snippets, interactive digital and real life experiences as well as lore.

+For now I'd like to present you with what I currently have - a DIY song and video I've done in March 2020 with very limited resources (prototype HC_SG169).
+Recently got a better mic and finally a workstation so here we go!
+Can't wait to make better quality creations!
+Thank you for checking me out and I hope you're all staying safe and not letting the world situation get to you ❤